Acceptable Use Policy

 - All members of the campus community are given notice of this policy by virtue of its publication, and are subject to it on the same basis.
 Ignorance of this policy does not relieve anyone of his or her responsibilities under it.

 Authorized Use of the NIU-N

-- The use of these resources by faculty and staff, including student employees, while at work and/or performing the responsibilities of their position, should be consistent with the university mission, this policy, and the University’s other use and security policies, the Employee Conduct, Accountability and Ethics in the Workplace (ECAEW), and other applicable state and federal laws and regulations, including the State Officials and Employees Ethics Act (SOEEA).
+- The use of these resources by faculty and staff, including student employees, while at work and/or performing the responsibilities of their position, should be consistent with the university mission, this policy, the University’s other use and security policies, Ethics and Accountability in the Workplace policy, and other applicable state and federal laws and regulations, including the State Officials and Employees Ethics Act (SOEEA).